What You Need to Know About Refinancing Student Loans

 Introduction to Student Loan Refinancing

-Refinancing involves taking out a new loan to pay off one or more existing student loans.
-This new loan typically comes with different terms, primarily a new interest rate.
-The main goal of refinancing is often to secure a lower interest rate, which can reduce the overall cost of the loan or lower monthly payments.
+Refinancing means taking out a new loan — usually from a private lender — to pay off one or more existing student loans.
+The new loan comes with different terms, primarily a new interest rate.
+The goal is almost always to get a lower rate, which reduces total interest paid and potentially lowers your monthly payment.
+You can refinance both federal and private student loans, though refinancing federal loans comes with tradeoffs worth understanding before you do it.

 Benefits of Refinancing Student Loans